 "She didn't know where she was.
-Moody and the Healers ran in when they heard her screaming, but she'd torn open some of her wounds again before they could stop her.
+Moody and the Healers ran in when they heard her screaming, but she'd reopened some of her wounds before they could stop her.
 They had to put her under again before she did more harm to herself."

 Remus stared blindly, knowing what those first waking moments must have been like for her, trying not to imagine her panic-stricken struggle with the Healers.

-"Wait, what do you mean, 'torn open again'?"
+"Wait, what do you mean, 'reopened'?"
 Sirius demanded.
 "Why haven't they healed her yet?
 How did she even wake up?
 I thought they were keeping her asleep!"

 Arthur looked confused.
 "I..."